adobe/aio-apps-action/README.md

     - (Optional) If the credential already has scopes attached that allow access to the Extension Registry API and Developer Console API, see the optional **auth** step below for how to configure the custom **SCOPES** variable to request a specific set of scopes.

 5) `oauth_sts` - Generates OAuth Server-To-Server based IMS Token and adds that to Github Action Environment for AIO CLI to use.
 The token is required to build and deploy App Builder [Extensions](https://www.adobe.io/app-builder/docs/guides/extensions/).
+    * OAuth Credential used in this step must have scopes attached that allow interaction with the Extension Registry API and Developer Console API.
+This can be achieved by adding the **I/O Management API** to the credential in the Developer Console.
+The appropriate scopes will then be automatically requested and attached to the token generated during this step.
+    - (Optional) If the credential already has scopes attached that allow access to the Extension Registry API and Developer Console API, see the optional **oauth_sts** step below for how to configure the custom **SCOPES** variable to request a specific set of scopes.

 ## Prerequisites for Commands